forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### Airplanes
+Airplanes are major risk location for Covid-19 transmission since:
+* The low air pressure induces deep breathing, which in turn increases the number of in- and exhaled particles (-> [Particle Dynamics in the Respiratory Tract](transmission.md#particle-dynamics-in-the-respiratory-tract))
+* Unless humidified, the air inside airplanes is very dry.

 [Freedman and Wilder-Smith](#freedman) is a concise review about the knowledge on airplane transmission as of September 2020.
 Table 1 in their paper summarizes the studies reviewed.
 Key points from their summary:
 * "In-flight transmission of SARS-CoV had previously been demonstrated during the symptomatic but not asymptomatic phase of illness.
-In 2003, up to 22 transmissions occurred on a single f light from a single index case;1 conversely, several other carefully stud- ied flights resulted in no transmission."
+In 2003, up to 22 transmissions occurred on a single flight from a single index case;1 conversely, several other carefully studied flights resulted in no transmission."
 * For SARS-CoV-2 two super-spreading events (more than 10 transmissions) have been observed.
 Both in March when no adequate aerosol protection measures were in place.
 Both index cases were symptomatic.

-* Since strong protection measures are in place only few transmissions have been described.
-* Protection measures in airplanes:
+Protection measures in airplanes (mostly based on [Freedman and Wilder-Smith](#freedman)):
   * Screens for symptoms at boarding time (asymptomatic patients have been frequently overlooked but they rarely caused transmissions.
-  * Masks (mostly permanent but often meals are served)
+  * Masks (sometimes permanent but often meals are served)
-  * Ventilation is not mentioned in the paper from [Freedman and Wilder-Smith](#freedman), see [Ventilation in Airplanes](#ventilation-in-airplanes)

-#### Ventilation in Airplanes
-Ventilation:  Airlines seem to have optimized ventilation to have a high air exchange (20 times per hour) and the air flow is from top to bottom (and not anymore from front to back) [citations in work].
+  * Ventilation:  Airlines seem to have optimized ventilation to have a high air exchange (20 times per hour) and the air flow is from top to bottom (and not anymore from front to back) [citations in work].

 ### Factories